-4.3 On graduating with an honours BSc degree in Physics, Astronomy or Astrophysics, students should be able to:

-- understand and apply basic physical laws and principles - identify and use relevant physical laws and principles when dealing with simple problems - execute and analyse the results of an experiment (if on an experimental course), with an appreciation of the safe use of basic apparatus - competently use appropriate software packages/systems for the analysis of data, simulation of physical systems and the retrieval of appropriate information - undertake numerical manipulation of data and to present and interpret information graphically - perform an investigation and analyse the results.
+- 4.4 On graduating with an honours BSc degree in Physics, Astronomy or Astrophysics, students should be able to: - understand and apply basic physical laws and principles - identify and use relevant physical laws and principles when dealing with simple problems - solve problems in Physics using appropriate mathematical and physical techniques - execute and analyse the results of an experiment (if on an experimental course), with an appreciation of the safe use of basic apparatus - competently use appropriate software packages/systems for the analysis of data, simulation of physical systems and the retrieval of appropriate information - undertake numerical manipulation of data and to present and interpret information graphically - perform an investigation and analyse the results.
 Such analysis will include the evaluation of the level of uncertainty or limitation in the results - communicate scientific information, typically through a selection of visualisation, scientific reports and/or presentations, suitable for a variety of audiences - articulate the value of the skills, knowledge and behaviours gained from a Physics degree.